 As a conductor of musical theatre, Jason has music directed seven national children’s theatre tours for American Family Theatre, and has been a guest music director/vocal director at the prestigious Fulton Opera House in Lancaster, PA, Reading Civic Theatre, Ritz Theatre of NJ, and the Ephrata Performing Arts Center, conducting pits for Annie, Oklahoma!, Peter Pan, Kiss of the Spider Woman, and The Sound of Music to name a few.
 Locally, for the Riverside Center Dinner Theatre, Jason has music directed 9 to 5, Spamalot, West Side Story, Gypsy, Les Misérablés, Legally Blonde, Pinkalicious, The Full Monty, High School Musical, Phantom, Cabaret, Dreamgirls, and Whorehouse and assistant music directed both All Shook Up and Hello, Dolly! with Sally Struthers.

 An active composer, arranger, and author, recent area premieres include “We’re Gonna Shovel the Snow,” The Colors of Christmas,” and “What Cool Child is This.”
 Other composition credits include incidental music for Cheaper by the Dozen at the Ritz Theatre Co. in Haddon Township, NJ, songs for Twelfth Night at Hunter College, and three revues, The Magic of Spring, America Sings, and Victorian Christmas in the Country, all in collaboration with Oliver Blatt for Blatt’s Dinner Theatre in Kutztown, PA.
 In 2014, he contributed songs to Warp Speed: A Sci-Fi Parody Musical, which had its run at the Midtown International Theatre Festival in New York City in August 2014.
 His spiritual, All Aboard: The Ballad of Harriet Tubman, is published by Theodore Presser Co.
 His children’s books, Daddy Doesn’t Purr (But I Love Him Anyway) and Mommy Made a Beastie (But I Love Her Anyway), and his books of poetry, A Haiku a Day and True Haiku for You, are all available on Amazon.
 Jason is Artistic Director/Music Director of the Stafford Regional Choral Society and teaches Music Theatre Performance at UMW.
-He is married to UUFF Office Administrator Nancy, and they have one son, John Adams.
+He is married to UUFF Office Administrator Nancy, and they have two sons, John Adams and Junius.

 Office Administrator: Nancy Michael

-Nancy is a Doctoral Candidate and Teaching Fellow at The Catholic University of America in the English department, where she is a medievalist.
-Her dissertation focuses on issues of maternity and agency in Middle English Romance,” was successfully defended March 2020.
+Dr. Nancy holds a PhD in English Language and Literature from The Catholic University of America, where she specialized in medieval literature.
+Her dissertation, “Motherhood and Power in Middle English Romance,” was successfully defended March 2020.
 She holds a BA in Psychology from Boston University, an MA in Theatre from Villanova University, and a Graduate Certificate in Medieval Studies from Catholic University.
 She currently teaches at NOVA Annandale, and she teaches a medieval cultural foundations survey for New York University’s DC site.
-She has taught literature, composition, and Intensive English for Catholic University, New York University DC Campus, University of Maryland Baltimore County, The United States Naval Academy, and Villanova University, and has presented papers on medieval literature at a number of academic conferences.
-Most recently, Nancy was the recipient of a Fellowship to attend the National Endowment for the Humanities’s Summer Institute “Teaching Beowulf in the Context of Old Norse-Icelandic Literature” at the Medieval Institute in Kalamazoo, MI.
+She has taught literature, composition, and Intensive English at Catholic University, University of Maryland Baltimore County, The United States Naval Academy, and Villanova University, and has presented papers on medieval literature at a number of academic conferences.
+In 2016, Nancy was the recipient of a Fellowship to attend the National Endowment for the Humanities’s Summer Institute “Teaching Beowulf in the Context of Old Norse-Icelandic Literature” at the Medieval Institute in Kalamazoo, MI.
 Currently she is working as a contributing author to two books, Teaching Beowulf: Practical Approaches, forthcoming from DeGruyter Press; and How to Teach a Play, published by Bloomsbury Press in January 2020.

-If and when she has time, Nancy works as a freelance stage manager, costume designer, and actor, although her theatrical pursuits have been put on hold so that she can focus on her other full-time career as mother to her son John Adams.
-She is active in the UUFF Adult Choir and Hand Chimes ensembles.
-Although she is not a member of the Fellowship, she is extremely happy her family has been welcomed as a part of the UUFF community.
+If and when she has time, Nancy works as a freelance stage manager, costume designer, and actor, although her theatrical pursuits have been put on hold so that she can focus on her other full-time career as mother to her sons John Adams and Junius.
+She is active in the UUFF Adult Choir and Handbells.